 The frontline supervisor, who I will call Andi, had just given a problem-solving presentation about rotisserie chicken stockouts — a persistent problem in her deli and, by all accounts, one that plagued every other deli in the company as well.
-Her presentation, as part of a visit by a group of executives, was the culminating event of a strategically important experiment.
+Her presentation, shared as part of a visit by a group of executives, was the culminating event of a strategically important experiment.
 The company was trying out a new-to-them approach to management based on lean thinking for an entire enterprise.
-The executives had come to see the results.
+The executives had come to see the results

 Her store’s managers, including herself, and a handful of key frontline associates had received training and on-the-job coaching on lean fundamentals such as standardized work, job instruction, and problem-solving.
-Along with the investment in their capabilities, and to enable the effective use of these newly acquired job skills, the operating system within which they worked had been redesigned for pull-based production.
+Along with the investment in their capabilities and to enable the effective use of these newly acquired job skills, the operating system within which they worked had been redesigned for pull-based production.

 Then, she described how she and her team had: analyzed customer demand by time of day, doubled the number of batches cooked from the minimum of four per day (which also improved freshness for customers), combined unloading and loading the oven into a single changeover routine, employed a simple kanban system so the number of chickens cooked reflected the number sold since the previous batch, and how they had run a series of rapid experiments that led to various adjustments in the process.

 When she finished, everyone applauded, including the IT executive, albeit with less enthusiasm than his peers.
 He had started to formulate his line of questioning.
 She beamed (!), unaware of what was to come.
 Tears of pride flowed, literally, from her, her co-workers, her coaches, and several of the executives.
 Like I said before, it was a moment I will never forget.
-Not only because her problem-solving presentation was a home run, but also because of what happened next.
+Not only because her problem-solving presentation was a home run but also because of what happened next.

 As for making problem-solving easier, why?
 And really?
 By then, I’d learned enough about the technologies in play to know that they required a lot of data which frontline associates like Andi and her team would have to provide.
-And in fact, feeding the technology with all of that data was a lot of work!
+And in fact, feeding the technology with all that data was a lot of work!
 Moreover, the thinking and problem-solving she was doing were helping her learn and grow.
 The difference between the Andi I first met and the Andi standing in front of the room dismissing the IT executive’s insinuations was like night and day.
-It was the kind of personal transformation I’ve seen time and again when someone and the system they inhabit is equipped with lean thinking and practice.
+It was the kind of personal transformation I’ve seen time and again when someone and the system they inhabit are equipped with lean thinking and practice.

-Watching her impenetrable defense, like a wrongly accused suspect under examination by a prosecuting attorney, I was reminded of the challenge that Jim Womack, PhD, founder of the Lean Enterprise Institute, had made to the company’s executives on an earlier occasion.
+Watching her impenetrable defense, like a wrongly accused suspect under examination by a prosecuting attorney, I recalled the challenge Jim Womack, PhD, founder of the Lean Enterprise Institute, had made to the company’s executives on an earlier occasion.
 To inspire them to invest in their frontline workers, he had observed that the company, with its hundreds of thousands of frontline associates, was one of the largest educational institutions in the country.
 “The only difference is you teach young people about work.
 The question is,” he said, “What lessons are they taking away from their employment experience with you?”

 So, back to my line of questioning: “What employment experiences are you creating?
 What lessons are you teaching the employees you’re responsible for, explicitly and implicitly, about work, about serving customers, about the relationship between technology and people?”

 Through the experiment in her deli, as evidenced on that day, Andi experienced good work.
 It had been connected to and designed in service of her customers.
 Her capability, and that of the operating system, had been developed to achieve said purpose.
 Plus, she was positively impacting the bottom line!
-And in the process, the company had given her a life experience that she, and I, will never forget.
+And in the process, the company had given her a life experience that she — and I — will never forget.
 How’s that for a company’s legacy?